Compania Cervecera de Canarias

 The Compañía Cervecera de Canarias (CCC) is a brewery based in Santa Cruz de Tenerife that was founded in 1939 when it started to make a beer that is today called Dorada.
-In 1994 it merged with the Sociedad Industrial Canaria (Sical) based in Las Palmas de Gran Canaria, which traced it roots back to the La Tropical brewery founded in 1924.
+In 1994 it merged with the Sociedad Industrial Canaria (Sical) based in Las Palmas de Gran Canaria, which traced its roots back to the La Tropical brewery founded in 1924.
 Today the company is part of the international group AB InBev, following the successful merger between SAB Miller and AB InBev.

 Sociedad Industrial Canaria (Sical)

 In 1924, entrepreneur Castor Gómez Navarro founded the brewing company La Tropical in Las Palmas de Gran Canaria, but the start of the Spanish Civil War led to its bankruptcy and it was acquired by a group of entrepreneurs who created the Sociedad Industrial Canaria.
 The production of this new society went beyond the scope of a brewer, and was involved in other sectors such as coffee, chocolate and fishing.

-The opening in 1960 of the Barranco Seco factory in Las Palmas was the beginning of the expansion of the company, becoming the leading company producing beers in the Canaries and one of the largest local businesses.
-Its product name was Tropical, which continues to be marketed.
+The opening in 1960 of the Barranco Seco factory in Las Palmas resulted in the expansion of the company, which later became the leading company producing beer in the Canary Islands as well as one of the largest local businesses.
+It produced, and still does today, a Pilsener beer named Tropical.